 These Terms of Business should be read in conjunction with our initial letter sent to you when you instructed us.

-Highcross Law (Leicester) Limited is regulated by the Solicitors Regulation Authority under no: 591601.
+Highcross Law (Leicester) Ltd is regulated by the Solicitors Regulation Authority under no: 591601.
 Information about the Solicitors Regulation Authority can be accessed from their website: www.sra.org.uk

-You will already know who will be your main contact for your work.
-From time to time, it will be necessary for other staff, including trainee solicitors, to be involved to provide assistance, support or continuity.
-Additionally, you will be notified in advance if for any reason a change in your main contact is necessary.
+You will already know who will be the main contact for your work.
+From time to time, it may be necessary for other staff, including trainee solicitors, to be involved to provide assistance, support or continuity.
+In such cases, you will be notified in advance if for any reason a change in your main contact is necessary.

 We make every effort to ensure that your telephone calls, faxes and e-mails are returned as soon as possible.
 Occasionally it may not always be possible to return your telephone call the same day, particularly if your contact is in meetings all day or out of the office on business, but we do try to work on a team basis and in addition, messages can also be left with your contact’s secretary.